-UPD-Fredonia publishes on its website an annual "Campus Security and Fire Safety Report," which summarizes the work done by UPD-Fredonia and its on- and off-campus partners to keep our campus community safe.
-This report, mandated by federal law, provides detailed data on crime trends on our campus that show SUNY Fredonia is an extraordinarily safe place to leam, live, and work.
+UPD-Fredonia publishes on its website an annual "Campus Security and Fire Safety Report", which summarizes the work done by UPD-Fredonia and its on- and off-campus partners to keep our campus community safe.
+This report, mandated by federal law, provides detailed data on crime trends on our campus that show SUNY Fredonia is an extraordinarily safe place to learn, live, and work.
 For a more comprehensive understanding of UPD-Fredonia's work and the statistical data on crimes that we collect, readers are encouraged to review the Campus Security and Fire Safety Report online.

-- In the 2022-2023 fiscal year, UPD officers will utilize body-worn cameras (BWCs) to provide audio/video documentation of all calls for service.
-BWCs are becoming more standardized law enforcement equipment throughout the United States and among SUNY UPD departments.
-They provide an additional layer of evidence collection for criminal investigations, and additional transparency and accountability for all police/citizen interactions. - UPD will continue to develop and standardize UPD-Fredonia's violence prevention program to make detecting and reporting concerning behaviors a part of the campus culture. - UPD will further develop innovative community policing activities to develop trusting relationships among our students and our officers.
+- UPD will continue to develop and standardize UPD-Fredonia's violence prevention program to make detecting and reporting concerning behaviors a part of the campus culture. - UPD will further develop innovative community policing activities to develop trusting relationships among our students and our officers.
 This will include special UPD events to bring students and officers together in fun, engaging situations.
-The overall purpose of these efforts will be to increase the likelihood that students will quickly report concerning or emergency situations to UPD for resolution.
+The overall purpose of these efforts will be to increase the likelihood that students will quickly report concerning or emergency situations to UPD for resolution. - Continue to collaborate with local and regional law enforcement partners to share information, intelligence, and resources to effectively address and mitigate crime, safety trends, and quality of life issues. - UPD will work to decrease expenses without impacting the quality of service provided by applying for applicable federal, state, local and private grants as they become available along with working with the private sector on community and crime prevention programs and initiatives.

-- UPD will expand its officer training curriculum to include enhancing skills in de-escalation, mental health crisis response, tactical scenarios, and crisis management. - UPD will team with EH&S&S to develop a crisis management training curriculum for senior campus officials. - UPD will conduct an internal review of departmental processes to ensure issues impacting 2024 re-accreditation are identified early and resolved.
+- UPD will continue to expand its officer training curriculum to include enhancing skills in de-escalation, mental health crisis response, tactical scenarios, and crisis management. - UPD will continue to conduct an internal review of departmental processes to maintain the NYS Law Enforcement Accreditation Program standards. - UPD will continue to promote an environment of open communication that fosters trust and legitimacy throughout the campus community.